 - The child naturally gravitates toward one parent and wants to spend more time with them.

 - One parent cannot take care of the child as they should.

 - You suspect that the other parent could harm the child physically or psychologically.

-When you come to our firm, our Huntsville family law attorneys can determine if you qualify to request a modification to your child custody agreement.
+When you come to our firm, our Huntsville, Alabama child custody attorneys can determine if you qualify to request a modification to your child custody agreement.